aDotInTheVoid/boxcars/docs/report/report.md

 to set the moved-from allocation to `NULL`) or copied (eg to create a new allocation).
 In contrast, Rust moves are always bitwize (ie the result of `memcpy`ing the value from the old to new location).
-However, as the old value is gaurenteed to never be accessed, libraries don't need to modify it on the way out, to avoid use-after-free.
+However, as the old value is guaranteed to never be accessed, libraries don't need to modify it on the way out, to avoid use-after-free.

+[^assign_op]: This means to fully support managing ownership of a value, a C++
+    type should overload:

+    1. Its destructor
+    2. Its copy constructor
+    3. Its copy assignment operator
+    4. Its move constructor
+    5. Its move assignment operator

+    This is knows at the "Rule of 5" [@cpp_core_guidelines].

 #### Borrowing

-If values could only be owned and moved, than programming in Rust would be extreamly unergonomic.
-As shown, all values could only be used by a function once, and then would no longer be accessable [^return_values].
+If values could only be owned and moved, than programming in Rust would be extremely unergonomic.
+As shown, all values could only be used by a function once, and then would no longer be accessible [^return_values].

-[^return_values]: This could be  somehwat circumvented by having a function return back it's arguments to the caller, but this would be extremely cumbersome.
+[^return_values]: This could be  somewhat circumvented by having a function return back it's arguments to the caller, but this would be extremely cumbersome.